 Disclaimer: This blog post is memoir.
-It reflects my present recollections of experiences over time.
-My intent in sharing my history is to empower anyone struggling to cope with trauma caused by mental illness, abuse, religious harm, and discrimination based on sexual orientation or gender.
+It reflects present recollections of my personal experiences over time.
+My intent in sharing my history is to empower anyone coping with trauma caused by mental illness, abuse, religious harm, and discrimination based on sexual orientation or gender.
 Please be advised, the following read is raw and vulnerable and may be inappropriate for some readers.

 Proverbs 13:24 He who spares his rod hates his son, but he who loves him disciplines him promptly

 Around the age of 10 or 11 (or maybe 12 as it’s difficult to sort out a timeline as chaotic and nomadic as mine) shortly after we had relocated to Southeast Texas, I knew without a doubt my Momma was a very sick individual and no amount of praying could keep me safe.
 I was forced to let go of the little that was left of my childhood innocence and face the ugly world around me.
 As young as I was, I didn’t grasp the true meaning of mental illness and only knew that the woman who was supposed to protect me couldn’t even take care of herself.
-It was the first time I began to feel doubts about God even though I wasn’t quite sure what that meant.
-I walked into the tiny bathroom of our trailer house and caught my Momma changing the bandage on her arm that she’d been wearing for a couple of days.
+It was the first time I began to feel doubts about God, even though I wasn’t quite sure what that meant.
+One lonely afternoon not long after another relocation, I walked into the tiny bathroom of our trailer house and caught my Momma changing the bandage on her arm, that she’d been wearing for a couple of days.
 She’d explained to me that she was wearing the bandage because she had hurt herself while working in the yard.
-So to my surprise and complete horror, I saw she had literally craved the word PAIN down the length of her arm.
+So, and to my surprise and complete horror, I saw she had literally carved the word “PAIN” down the length of her arm, with a either a knife or razor blade.
 It hadn’t been an accident at all.
 She had cut herself and deeply, had let me see what she’d done, and there was just no going back from there.
 At that moment I lost all respect for and trust in the woman my Momma is.
 I recoiled from her like she was a rattlesnake waiting to strike at me and to this day my skin crawls and my heart goes numb whenever I’m near her.
-Of course the church was there in the background telling Momma to just pray harder and have faith and everything would work out.
+Of course, the church was there in the background telling Momma to just pray harder and have faith and everything would work out.
 I would pray, we would pray, the church would pray but the trauma and abuse never stopped.
 Momma would try this pill and that pill and mix and match them and go off them cold turkey as much and as often as she liked.
-All the while she and her entire family warned me to be wary and afraid of my Pawpaw, my mother’s father who was a diagnosed Paranoid Schizophrenic.
+All the while, she and her entire family warned me to be wary and afraid of my Pawpaw, my mother’s father, who was a diagnosed Paranoid Schizophrenic.
 However, my best and most beautiful childhood memories are the summers I spent with him and my Memaw at Lake Palestine.
-He never once hurt or scared me and I never saw him hurt himself like Momma did.
-As a kid I just pushed my feelings of doubt, anger, insecurity, and fear down as best I could and for as long as possible but I’m not the sort of person who can suppress my true nature for very long.
+He never once hurt or scared me, and I never saw him hurt himself like Momma did.
+As a kid, I just pushed my feelings of doubt, anger, insecurity, and fear down as best I could and for as long as possible, but I’m not the sort of person who can suppress my true nature for very long.

 Normal is not something to aspire to, it’s something to get away from. -Jodie Foster